skunkiferous/Meta/api/README.md

 When we add support for Methods, we should have the Properties reference the getter and setter Methods, instead of using lambdas.

+We need a SELF-type.
+It would be replaced by the type using it.
+WHen used as parameter, no compile-time check is performed, so a runtime check is needed.

+Should the serialisation simulate "composition" instead of "inheritance"?
+The "wrapper object" could use the "component type" as a key/field-name.

+Factories could be implicitly defined by calling a field newXXX, OR we have a @Factory annotation, and all feilds become newXXX.
+One Factory per package would be simpler.

+If we limit the bean properties to primitives, Beans, and a small set of pre-defined types, we could generate a "tree size" for each Type.
+But restricting non-bean types to a fixed list is not good.

+We could enable the creation and application of "patches", by serializing the "selected" (dirty) properties only.

+We could allow the definition of "real" constants in the beans, by having the fields (which are constants anyway) have a specified value.
+Could the constant values be overwritten in subtypes?
+This would require the constants to be turned to "getters" that return a constant.

+For each "parent", we should compute the number of properties.
+The parent with the greatest number of properties should be used as base-class.

+Apache Common Lang defines mutable primitive types.
+Maybe those could be used for "primitive collections"?

+We should add "implicit extension", called "retrofitting", to our feature-set.
+This would allow forcing all instances of type X in the application to also implement type Y, such that this relationship is defined on extended type, and not on the extending type.

+An alternative to bytecode manipulation to implement retrofitting is to use the "extender pattern", where composition adds the additional retrofitted data.
+We could use either an extension array, or a linked list, of extensions, or just one mutiple-inherited extension.

+Beans could offer a "map view" of their properties.
+Any code that "knows" about the Properties does not need to use a map view, so we should use Strings as the map key.

+If we have "read-only", "computed" properties, we need to have new property lists, which contains only "real" properties.

+If the API type of a property is NOT a bean, then we should check that no bean can be set in this property.

+If we force the use of a "unique prefix" to prevent name clashes, this prefix should represent the "Maven group-ID", rather then then Maven artifact-ID or the hierarchy-ID.
+Group-IDs are orthogonal to hierarchies.

+Hierarchies should take the group prefix as parameter and validate all "names".

+Could we have one "stateful" interceptor per reactor?
+Immutable "traveling" beans would use a stateless global interceptor?

+All "convertible" should be immutable.

+"Accepted types" are then primitives, immutable, array/collection, and beans.

+We should allow the definition of virtual properties just by annotating the interface field with an annotation that defines the getter and setter implementations as Strings.

+Bean properties should have their own property list in the Type.

+We need a method in the Bean that takes some kind of "filter", and returns all the "matching properties", and some annotation that allows generating a "getter" returning the "matching properties" based on some pre-defined filter.

+Entities should be Blades.

+We also need an "invalid" flag.
+I'm not sure yet how the propagation should work, but the flag would indicate that the bean *cannot be serialized/saved*, and so any parent cannot be serialized either.

+I need a better name for my "Beans"; they aren't really beans (like EJB beans).
+Maybe I can use the term "trait", in which case I could rename the whole API to "Traitor".

+Check that the immutable flag is respected everywhere.

+Should setting the immutable flag to true cause a propagation to all children?

+The bean reference to it's parent should also include either the property, or the collection index or the map key.

+Can the parent of an immutable bean change?
+If we also store the parent property and optional index/key, we can't even mutate it atomically.
+So should we require from immutable that their parent be either nul or also immutable?

+Using immutabiltiy propagation would ensure that "Requests" be thread-safe.

+Instead of defining simply "properties" and "constants", we should switch to defining every property to have a "scope", where "instance scope" is the default scope, and "constant" is just one possible scope.

+"Exact type mathcing" (for collections and properties) should use the Type of a bean, instad of it's class (which is used for non-beans).

+The "create" method for collection properties should be called "get", with the normal get being called "getRaw".

+Add an "empty arrray" instance to every type instance.

+The part of the bean processor that generates the property code should be separated into it's own class, so that property generation become customizable.